|

 in both stage and film and is one of the founding

-filmmaking career with his grandparents super
+a passion for filmmaking with his grandparents

-acting at the Meisner-Carville School of Acting
+moving to LA, he studied acting at the Meisner-Carville

-as: Scoop in “The Heidi Chronicles”,
+such roles as: Scoop in “The Heidi Chronicles”,

 Bradley in “Carbondale Dreams”, the